-I had planned for my first post of December to be light and fluffy and super fun.
+I had planned for my first post of December to be light. fluffy, and super fun.
 I even created my very own #reindeerBoob (which you can see a sneak peak of on my Patreon) and was going to babble about my thoughts on this internet sensation, however, this post is much more important than my little bit of fun.
 For you see, this morning I woke up to the news that various radio stations are banning a song (Baby It’s Cold Outside), and calling it a step forward in the fight for the #metoo movement.
 And quite frankly, that is bullshit.
+There is zero place for censorship!

 In 1990, 2 Live Crew was arrested after performing a banned song with very sexually graphic and violent lyrics.
 This began a trial that was ultimately going to determine the fate of an artists freedom of speech.
 Spoiler alert, musicians won, and freedom of expression and speech were protected.
 And here we sit, 28 years later, banning music, yet again to protect our little sensitivities.
 Have we really learned nothing?
 Why do we have to keep making the same mistakes over and over again to only end up in the same place?
 This is the definition of insanity.
 It’s time to wake up and stop banning things just because you don’t like them.
 Censorship never has the intended effect, EVER!